nuvla/documentation/docs/nuvla/advanced-usage/api/common-design.md

 | Disjoint | disjoint | Geo-shape | Return all documents whose geo_shape or geo_point field has nothing in common with the query geometry. |
 | Within | within | Geo-shape | Return all documents whose geo_shape or geo_point field is within the query geometry.
 Line geometries are not supported. |
 | Contains | contains | Geo-shape | Return all documents whose geo_shape or geo_point field contains the query geometry. |

-## Cloud entry point

-{% include request_snippet.md file='api/credential-amazonec2.sh' actions='GET' endpoint='/api/cloud-entry-point' maincolor='none' prefix='allowed:' lettercolor='black' %}

-The primary directory of resources is the Cloud Entry Point (CEP), which contains a list of named resource collections and their URLs (in the href field) relative to the baseURI value.
-The CEP also contains some other metadata.

-The endpoint is accessible for all registered and anonymous Nuvla users.

----

-_Examples_

-## Get the cloud entry point

-{% include request_snippet.md file='api/cep.sh' actions='GET' endpoint='/api/cloud-entry-point' %}

-{% include code_snippet.md file='api/cep.sh' language='shell' %}

-{% include response_snippet.md file='api/cep-response.md' %}